 The Nam Thean Tong Temple is near both Sam Poh Tong and Mirror Lake, and has this beautiful golden Buddha outside

-3. Visit Concubine Lane, part of the heritage of Ipoh
+3. Shop on Concubine Lane, part of Ipoh’s colonial heritage

-After you’ve explored the areas around the city, it’s time to head into the city itself.
+After you’ve explored Ipoh’s beautiful countryside, it’s time to head into the city itself.

 Street art at the entrance to Concubine Lane